Audra Strickland: Education

 While earning her Bachelor of Arts degree in political science, Strickland served as president of the Ronald Reagan Republican Club at the University of California, Irvine.
 She was a California State Assembly Fellow for Assemblyman Bill Campbell.
 Also, She worked for former Assembly Speaker Curt Pringle and Assemblyman Chuck Poochigian.

 Career

-Audra Strickland filed to start raising money to run for Secretary of State in 2010.
+Audra Strickland filed to run for Secretary of State in 2010.
 Strickland ended her quest for Secretary of State and announced her intention to run for Ventura County Treasurer Tax Collector.
-The Ventura County Board of Supervisors adopted California Government Code 27000.7, which places certain financial educational requirements on county tax treasurers, a safeguard enacted into state law after the 1994 Orange County Bankruptcy, which led to a loss of $1.7 billion.
+The Ventura County Board of Supervisors adopted California Government Code 27000.7, which requires financial educational requirements for county tax treasurers.
 Strickland did not meet those requirements and had to drop out of the race.

 In February 2010, Audra Strickland announced her intention to run for Ventura County Supervisor of the 2nd District, which consisted primarily of the city of Thousand Oaks, and included Oak Park and the Santa Rosa Valley.
-On June 8, 2010, Strickland failed in her bid, and County Supervisor Linda Parks was re-elected by a large margin.
+On June 8, 2010, Strickland failed in her bid, with County Supervisor Linda Parks re-elected by a large margin.

 Personal

 Audra lives in Moorpark, California with her two children.
-Her former husband, Tony Strickland, became Mayor of Huntington Beach, California in December 2022.
+Her former husband, Tony Strickland, became Mayor of Huntington Beach, California, in December 2022.